ElenaCasiraghi/MIAQuant_distribution/README.md

 MATLAB code for segmenting and analyzing markers

-Recently we have been using
-***TMA_MIAQuant_Learn allows cutting subimages from a TMA images thath has been preprocessed in QuPath (it takes the file qptma created by QuPath)
+We are now working on TMA (for european grant) and we are using *TMA_MIAQuant_Learn* which allows cutting subimages from a TMA images thath has been preprocessed in QuPath (it takes the file qptma created by QuPath)

-***Included you find also the code for nuclei segmentation.
-This code should be re-implemented by using Python for reducing the STRESS computational load
+*Included you find also the code for nuclei segmentation (codiceMatlab20190216_BestPerf).
+This code should be re-implemented by using Python for reducing the STRESS computational load*

-E. Casiraghi, J. Gliozzo, B. R. B. Barricelli, A. Rizzi, B. E. Leone, B. Vergani (2019). ki67 nuclei detection and ki67-index estimation: a novel automatic approach based on human vision modeling.
+[0] E. Casiraghi, J. Gliozzo, B. R. B. Barricelli, A. Rizzi, B. E. Leone, B. Vergani (2019). ki67 nuclei detection and ki67-index estimation: a novel automatic approach based on human vision modeling.
 BMC BioInformatics, 20 (733).
 DOI:10.1186/s12859-019-3285-4.

-***MIAQuant_Learn has the extended feature of color learning
+*MIAQuant_Learn has the extended feature of color learning*

 [1] V. Huber, V. Vallacchi, V. Fleming, X. Hu, A. Cova, M. Dugo, E. Shahaj, R. Sulsenti, E. Vergani, P. Filipazzi,
 A. De Laurentiis, L. Lalli, L. Di Guardo, R. Patuzzo, B. Vergani, E. Casiraghi, M. Cossa, A. Gualeni, V.